 This group employs interdisciplinary approaches towards a unifying interest: how animals adapt to their environment.
-Within this aim we use a wide range of field- and lab-based techniques to investigate key questions in ecology, evolution and behaviour of wild populations.
+Within this aim we use a wide range of field-and lab-based techniques to investigate key questions in ecology, evolution and behaviour of wild populations.
 We combine group-wide expertise and activities to provide high quality research-led teaching.
 Members of this group look at:

-- invertebrate behavioural plasticity and population ecology - · the evolution of aquatic organisms and their parasites - opisthobranch biology and population genetics - behaviour, birdsong and urban adaptation - · the cognition and neurophysiological control of animal behaviour - invertebrate neuroethology - the evolution of aquatic biodiversity and population connectivity - · circadian and circatidal rhythms in marine organisms.
+- distribution and conservation of marine mammals - distribution, population status and conservation of primates - invertebrate behavioural plasticity and population ecology - the evolution of aquatic organisms and their parasites - behaviour and ecology of birds - cognition and neurobiological basis of behaviour in vertebrate and invertebrate animals - the evolution of aquatic biodiversity and population connectivity - circadian and circatidal rhythms in marine organisms.